BOS-Bae/Balance-indirect-reciprocity/README.md

 <img src="https://github.com/BOS-Bae/Balance-indirect-reciprocity/blob/main/fig/Baxter_Wu.png" width="400" height="250"/>

-We conducted the finite size scaling for the Baxter-Wu model, and checked that our code identifies the universality class of Baxter-Wu model well.
+We conducted the finite size scaling for the Baxter-Wu model, and checked that our code identified the universality class of Baxter-Wu model well.

 Available functions for the codes are in 'MonteCarlo.jl' in same directory.